oist/optinist/docs/installation.md

 pip install -r requirements.txt
 ```

-We know that M1 mac doesn't install tensorflow easily, but we use tensorflow in caiman code, so comment out tensorflow from requirements.txt and skip caiman.
+We use tensorflow in caiman code.
+We know that M1 mac doesn't install tensorflow easily, so if there is a proboem, please comment out tensorflow from requirements.txt and skip caiman.
 (Release in progress…)

 <br />